NguyoVictor/group-project/README.md

 - Mariya Omware

 ## API
-We used the [Spotify API](https://rapidapi.com/Glavier/api/spotify23) to find music and artists.
+We used this API (https://rapidapi.com/Glavier/api/spotify23) to find music and artists.
 This API provided access to a wide range of music-related data including tracks, albums, artists, playlists and more.

 ## MVP Features
 - **Search Bar**: Implement a search bar to search for tracks, artists or albums.
 - **Multiple Pages**: Develop multiple pages including home, search, library, podcasts and discover pages.
 - **Ability to play songs**: Allow users to play songs directly within the application.

 ## Basic User Story
 - As a user, I want to see a home page that gives me access to the search page, my library, podcasts and new music.
 - As a user, I want to have a search page where I can search for a track, an artist, or an album.